The Most Dangerous Active Serial Killers In 2024

 In late 2021 — near the anniversary of the discovery of the remains of one of the victims, Shannan Gilbert — ABC and Eyewitness News sat down with Ray Tierney, the new district attorney for Suffolk County.
 He made it clear that he was not only keeping the case open but that he would be re-conducting interviews and reexamining evidence — including claims of corruption.

-In July 2023, a man matching the profile put together more than a decade earlier was arrested and convicted in three of the murders.
+In July 2023, a man matching the profile put together more than a decade earlier was arrested and eventually charged in four of the murders.
 Rex Heuermann's DNA was also found on one of the bodies, along with incriminating internet search history related to the murders.
 He has pleaded not guilty.
 This remains a developing story.

 The Chicago Strangler